bifrostDK/ForumiOS/README.md

 3. Run `sudo gem install` in a terminal to install tools and dependencies.
 4. Run `pod install` in the folder, to build and run tests on all platforms.
 5. Go to https://firebase.com and create an account.
-6. setup an app on Firebase, download the Google-services.json file and replace the old one in the project with it.
+6. Setup an app on Firebase, download the Google-services.json file and replace the old one in the project with it.
 7. Upload youre push notification certificates from you're keychain.

 ### Language: